cakephp/docs/en/intro/cakephp-folder-structure.rst

 - The *logs* folder normally contains your log files, depending on your log configuration.
 - The *src* folder will be where your application’s source files will be placed.
+- The *templates* folder has presentational files placed here: elements, error pages, layouts, and view template files.
+- The *resources* folder has sub folder for various types of resource files.
+    The *locales** sub folder stores string files for internationalization.
 - The *tests* folder will be where you put the test cases for your application.
 - The *tmp* folder is where CakePHP stores temporary data.
 The actual data it stores depends on how you have CakePHP configured, but this folder